chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 Create a new Azure DevOps Pipeline.
 You can paste in the contents of mine located here [azure-petstoredataops-ci-cd-to-databricks.yml](https://github.com/chtrembl/azure-cloud/blob/main/manifests/azure-petstoredataops-ci-cd-to-databricks.yml)

-> 📝 Please Note, this pipeline is designed to trigger on any changes to petstore/petstoredataops/* (any changes we make to the notebook in Databricks and/or wheever the notebook is being managed.
+> 📝 Please Note, this pipeline is designed to trigger on any changes to petstore/petstoredataops/* (any changes we make to the notebook in Databricks and/or wherever the notebook is being managed.
 There are two stages in this pipeline: Build and Deploy.
 The build stage creates the notebook artifacts from GitHub.
 Typically this is a compilation stage in typical DevOps practices where source code is being compiled, however that is not the case with our Python notebook.
 The Deploy stage, depends on Build, and the objective here is to connect to Databricks and deploy the artifacts (notebook) from the Build stage.
 We will rely on the Azure DevOps Databricks task to do the heavy lifting for us.
 Make sure you update your yaml with your Databricks URL and your Cluster ID (Details on how to find that below).
 You will also need to inject the token (secret) that we previously generated.
+You can also add more stages, perhaps you'll have a testing stage to ensure things are behaving as expected by running some automated unit tests etc...
+For this guide however we have simplified to just Build/Deploy from dev to prod.

 ```yml
 trigger: